TracyRe/order-pizza/README.md

 Each topping has a price | Pepperoni: $3, Mushrooms: $2, Olives: $2 | Pepperoni: $3, Mushrooms: $2, Olives: $2
-Customer can select size of pizza | Small | Small System will store the base price of the pizza | Small | $8 Customer can select up to three toppings for pizza | Pepperoni, olives | Pepperoni, olives System will add price of each topping to base price | Small pizza + Pepperoni | $8 + $3 = $11 . | Small pizza + Pepperoni + Olives | $11 + $2 = $13
+Customer can select size of pizza | Small | Small System will store the base price of the pizza | Small | $8 Customer can select one topping | Pepperoni | Pepperoni Customer can select two toppings for pizza | Pepperoni, olives | Pepperoni, olives Customer can select three toppings for pizza | Pepperoni, olives, mushrooms | Pepperoni, olives, mushrooms System will add price of each topping to base price | Small pizza + Pepperoni | $8 + $3 = $11 . | Small pizza + Pepperoni + Olives | $11 + $2 = $13
 Customer can order final pizza | "Order pizza" | "Small pizza with pepperoni, olives, $13"